The Green Knight (film)

-The Green Knight is a 2021 epic medieval fantasy film directed, written, edited, and produced by David Lowery, adapted from the 14th-century poem Sir Gawain and the Green Knight.
-The film stars Dev Patel as Gawain, who sets out on a journey to test his courage and face the Green Knight.
-It also stars Alicia Vikander, Joel Edgerton, Sarita Choudhury, Sean Harris, and Ralph Ineson.
+The Green Knight is a 2021 fantasy adventure film directed, written, produced, and edited by David Lowery.
+It is an adaptation from the 14th-century poem Sir Gawain and the Green Knight and stars Dev Patel as Gawain, who sets out on a journey to test his courage and face the Green Knight.
+It also stars Alicia Vikander, Joel Edgerton, Sarita Choudhury, Sean Harris, and Ralph Ineson as the titular character.

 The Green Knight was theatrically released in the United States on July 30, 2021, by A24.
-The film received acclaim from critics for its cinematography, music, acting (particularly Patel's), production values, and Lowery's originality, direction and writing.
-It grossed over $19 million against a budget of $15 million.
+The film received acclaim from critics for its cinematography, music, acting (particularly Patel's), production values, and Lowery's originality, direction, and writing.
+It grossed over $20 million against a budget of $15 million.

 Plot

-On Christmas morning, Gawain is awakened in a brothel by his lover, a common woman named Essel.
-He returns to the king's court, where he is scolded by his mother.
-Gawain attends a feast at the Round Table with his uncle, the king, who invites Gawain to sit at his right hand.
-Elsewhere, in a tower, Gawain's mother performs a magic rite that summons the mysterious Green Knight.
-He barges into the king's court and states that any knight who lands a blow on him will win his green axe but must travel to the Green Chapel and receive an equal blow in return on the following Christmas.
+Gawain is awakened on Christmas morning in a brothel by his lover, a common woman named Essel.
+He returns to Camelot and, following a scolding by his mother Morgan le Fay, attends a feast at the Round Table with his uncle King Arthur, who invites Gawain to his side.
+In a tower, le Fay performs a magic rite which summons the mysterious Green Knight, who barges into Arthur's court and states that any knight able to land a blow on him will win his green axe, but must travel to the Green Chapel the following Christmas and receive an equal blow in return.
 Gawain takes up the challenge.
-The knight yields, and Gawain, wielding the king's sword, decapitates him.
-The knight rises, retrieves his severed head, repeats the requisite date to Gawain, and rides away.
+The Knight yields and Gawain, wielding Excalibur, decapitates him.
+The Knight rises and lifts his severed head, reminds Gawain of the bargain and leaves.

-Gawain revels all year; the king reminds him to uphold his side of the challenge.
-Gawain departs on horseback for the Green Chapel; he takes the green axe and he wears a green girdle given to him by his mother.
-She says that as long as he wears it, he shall suffer no harm.
-On his journey, he crosses a battlefield littered with dead warriors, where he meets a scavenging boy.
-The boy directs Gawain to a stream that leads to the Green Chapel, and asks for payment.
-Gawain flips him a single coin.
-Shortly afterwards, the boy and two others ambush Gawain and steal the axe, girdle and horse, leaving Gawain tied up.
-He crawls to his sword and uses it to cut the ropes binding his hands and then he pursues them.
-At nightfall, Gawain arrives at an abandoned cottage and falls asleep in its bed.
-He is awakened by a young woman named Winifred, who asks him to retrieve something that she has lost from a nearby spring.
-He asks what he will receive in return, but is rebuffed.
-He finds her skull and unites it with her skeletal remains and the next morning finds the axe has been returned to him.
+Gawain spends a year revelling before Arthur reminds him to uphold his end of the challenge.
+Gawain departs on horseback for the Green Chapel, taking the green axe and a green girdle made by his mother, who claims that no harm will come to him so long as he wears it.
+During his journey, Gawain meets a boy scavenging a battlefield littered with dead warriors.
+The boy directs Gawain to a stream that will lead him to the Green Chapel.
+He asks for payment and Gawain gives him a single coin.
+Shortly afterwards, the boy and two others ambush Gawain and steal the axe, girdle and horse, leaving him tied up.
+Gawain scrambles to his sword and uses it to cut the ropes binding his hands and then pursues them.

+By nightfall, Gawain arrives at an abandoned cottage and falls asleep in the bed.
+He is awakened by the ghost of a young woman named Winifred, who asks Gawain to retrieve her head from a nearby spring.
+He asks what he will receive in return but is rebuffed.
+He reunites her skull with her skeletal remains and the next morning finds the axe has been returned to him.